How baby’s gut is colonized

 How to give probiotics to infants

-The best probiotics for your baby are liquid or powdered probiotics for the first year or two of life.
+The best probiotics for your baby are liquid or powdered probiotics.

-These powdered probiotics can be mixed into a little breastmilk or formula as well, or you can put onto your breasts directly as I talk about here.
+Powdered probiotics can be mixed into a little breastmilk or formula, or you can put onto your breasts directly as I cover in my sore nipples remedy.
 When baby is eating solids, these probiotics for infants can be mixed into baby’s water cup or into her food.
-You can also continue giving liquid probiotics if you prefer.